SDS Sigma series: Operating systems

 The Sigma 5 is supported by the Basic Control Monitor (BCM) and the Batch Processing Monitor (BPM).
 The Sigma 8 can run the Real-time Batch Monitor (RBM) as well as BPM/BTM.

 The remaining models initially ran the Batch Processing Monitor (BPM), later augmented with a timesharing option (BTM); the combined system was usually referred to as BPM/BTM.
 The Universal Time-Sharing System (UTS) became available in 1971, supporting much enhanced time-sharing facilities.
 A compatible upgrade (or renaming) of UTS, Control Program V (CP-V) became available starting in 1973 and added real-time, remote batch, and transaction processing.
 A dedicated real-time OS, Control Program for Real-Time (CP-R) was also available for Sigma 9 systems.
-The Xerox Operating System (XOS), intended as an IBM DOS/360 replacement (not to be confused with PC DOS of a latter era), also runs on Sigma 6/7/9 systems, but never gained real popularity.
+The Xerox Operating System (XOS), intended as an IBM DOS/360 replacement (not to be confused with PC DOS of a later era), also runs on Sigma 6/7/9 systems, but never gained real popularity.